bcyong/scale_test/README.md

 ## Dataflow

 The data in this project proceeds as follows:
-1. A set of completed tasks associated with a `project_name` are pulled down utilizing the Scale API
+1. A set of completed tasks associated with a `project_name` are downloaded utilizing the Scale API
 2. Data from each Task is used to create a Task object, with associated Annotations created as well
-3. The source image related to the Task is pulled down
+3. The source image related to the Task is downloaded
 4. A set of quality checks are performed on each Task, both analyzing individual Annotations as well as the full set of Annotations for a Task
 5. A JSON report is saved to disk listing Annotations for each Task that have been flagged with warnings or errors, along with the associated error messages